lend-invest/react-flexi-table/README.md

 * **Aggregate rows (GroupBy headers + Footers)** - We would be interested in adding this, but have no immediate plans to.
 * **Fixed Table Height with vertical scroll** - We have no current plans to do this, but it would be a good feature to have.

+### Dont's!

+* DON'T filter or map the rows in your render method.
+FlexiTable doesn't do a deep comparison, and will think the data has changed every render.
+It will recalculate the size of the table, killing performance.
+* DON'T filter or map the columns in your render method.
+FlexiTable doesn't do a deep comparison, and will think the column definitions have changed every render.
+It will recalculate the size of the table, killing performance.
+* DON'T put the FlexiTable in a container that grows fit it's contents.
+The flexi table will try to grow to fit it's container, and if the container is growing with it the FlexiTable won't stop growing until it reaches all of its column's maxWidths.

 ### Known Issues:

 * When the FlexiTable does a test render to gather the width of the each cell it will render every cell in the table.
 If the table has 50,000 rows, it will render all of them.
 We should limit this by default to say 50 rows, and provide an option to set that number.